Image of liquid chromatography system used for viral clearance studies.

 Viral Clearance and monoclonal antibodies (mABs), plasma and proteins. (mABs)

-Viral Clearance and traditional biotherapeutics, which can be classified as monoclonal antibodies, plasma and / or blood products, and recombinant proteins have dominated the majority of viral clearance studies across the globe.
+Viral Clearance and traditional biotherapeutics, which can be classified as monoclonal antibodies, plasma and / or blood products, and recombinant proteins have dominated the majority of studies across the globe.
 With this extensive knowledge and history, one major addition to the ICH guidelines includes the use of ‘prior knowledge’ or ‘modular clearance.’
 This concept reviews and evaluates historical data and encourages data use in place of study execution, minimizing timelines, resources, and costs.
 This strategy will hopefully benefit the patients by reducing the overall costs of these biologics.

 “A big thank you for your reactivity and your help on this study.
 With these elements, we were able to make a convincing response to our regulatory authority.
 Thank you for your suggestions; we have integrated them into our global production strategy.